Please send enquiries to: Mrs Deborah Rock (SENCO) DRock@WillenhallPrimary.org.

 Children with SEND are representatives of the school council.

-Parents who have a Personal Learning Plan (PLP) are invited to contribute to this plan.
+Parents are invited to contribute to all plans.

 At both schools the first step is to make your views known to the class teacher or the SEND lead.